Qiskit/rustworkx/README.md

 process.
 These platforms are expected to be installable with just a functioning Python environment.

-Tier 1 platforms are currently:

-- Linux x86_64 (distributions compatible with the manylinux 2010 packaging specification)
-- macOS x86_64 (10.9 or newer)
-- Windows 64 bit

 #### Tier 2

 Tier 2 platforms are not tested upstream as part of development process.
 However, pre-compiled binaries are built, tested, and published to PyPI as part of the release process and these packages can be expected to be installed with just a functioning Python environment.

-Tier 2 platforms are currently:

-- Linux i686 (distributions compatible with the manylinux 2010 packaging specification) for Python < 3.10
-- Windows 32 bit for Python < 3.10
-- Linux aarch64 (distributions compatible with the manylinux 2014 packaging specification)

 #### Tier 3